OperationSpark/asd-pong/README.md

 # Pong

 Pong is a game played by two players who each control a paddle placed at opposite sides of the screen.
 A ball is hit back and forth between the two paddles, and the top and bottom walls, until the ball goes past one player's paddle.
 The player who misses the ball loses the point.
 The game ends when one player reaches 11 points.
+This is the basic game, but you can add more features after you have the basic game working!

 <img src="img/pong.gif">